Jay-snow/octopus-dev/content/blog/book-review-born-to-run/index.md

 The adventure McDougall embarks is fascinating and educational, but also a bit slow.
 The story spends a lot of time jumping around, and it can take a while for the payoff.
 The real meat of the story lies within the Tarahumara tribe, the hidden tribe hinted at in the subtitle.
 McDougall uses this "lost" tribe as a contextual background for the history of running.
 From Neanderthals to Nike entering the running scene in the 70's, by the end of this book you will feel well educated on the subject of long-distance running in America.

 I started running in college as part of my boxing workout regime.
 Back then I just called it "roadwork", and it was just one workout of many to get into fighting shape.
 I ended up only boxing for 6 months, but I have run ever since.
-As much as I've enjoyed running, I can't say I'm that knowlegable on the subject.
+As much as I've enjoyed running, I can't say I'm that knowledgeable on the subject.
 I think the most I've ever done is cruise around on Runnersworld.com back in college.

 > There is no higher achievement a book can reach, I think, than making a change in your lifestyle.